Updated on by

 - Oregon CS300-A6: self sharpening system, brushless motor with 40V battery & good warranty

-- Sun Joe ION16CS: 600 W brushless motor, 16″ self lubricating bar, comes with blade cover for storage
+- Sun Joe ION16CS: 600 W brushless motor, 16″ self lubricating bar and chain, comes with blade cover for storage

-I read and carefully studied hundreds of reviews with the objective of providing you with a list of the best cordless chainsaws on sale
+I read and carefully studied hundreds of reviews with the objective of providing you with the best cordless chainsaw to buy.

 The pros and cons of each cordless chainsaw were carefully considered.
-I looked at the safety features, power (voltage), vibration and noise, cutting performance, ease-of-use, and battery runtime, warranties, relative cost, and more.
+I looked at the safety features, power output (voltage), noise, cutting performance, ease-of-use, and battery runtime, warranties, relative cost, and more.

 I also evaluated the pros and cons of all the models included in my best chainsaws list.

-Read on to find out the pros and cons of the cordless chainsaws reviewed.
-I hope that my review of each cordless chainsaw will help you to make a
+Below are the pros and cons of the cordless chainsaws reviewed.
+I hope that my battery powered chainsaw reviews will help you to make a

 When purchasing any cordless chainsaw, it is essential to consider how reliable the machine is and it’s warranty rating.

-The models that I recommend have a consumer warranty between 2 to 4 years.
+The chainsaws that I recommend have a consumer warranty between 2 to 4 years.
 If you plan on using the chainsaw for commercial applications, you should contact the manufacturer to see what type of warranty they offer.

 You should consider the voltage and amp hours of the battery.
-The higher those numbers, generally the more powerful the machine and the longer it will last.
+The higher the rating, generally the more powerful the machine and the longer it will last.

 Noise & Vibration

-Cordless lithium-ion battery pack chainsaws provide significantly less vibration and noise than gas-powered chainsaws.
+Cordless lithium ion battery pack chainsaws generate significantly less vibration and noise than gas-powered chainsaws.

 Despite the smaller size of some of these cordless chainsaws, users are consistently impressed with their range of cutting power.
 An average 40V battery powered chainsaw will quickly cut through limbs and branches in the 4″-6” range, as well as larger branches that are 10″-11” wide